pensthiel/head-md-future-of-drawing/process/readme.md

 - To be creative, one must be allowed to fail, destroy, and waste resources.
 - In animation, you HAVE to waste paper, so maybe that's why some people manage to draw more freely when drawing on paper rolls.
 - The final project needs to be more than just a tool.
+- For optimal use, one hand should have access to "next frame" button while the other hand is drawing.

 *2023-11-13*